dennisXZX/devops-notes/Docker.md

 `docker container start CONTAINER_NAME` starts an existing stopped container, `-ai` flag to get into the container standard input

-`docker container stop CONTAINER_NAME` stops a runningn container
+`docker container stop CONTAINER_NAME` stops a running container

+`docker container stop / rm $(docker container ls -aq)` to stop / remove all running containers

 `docker container ls` lists all the running containers, `-a` flag to list all created containers